 - News & Events

-Distance learners have access to a number of supports, including an orientation to online learning, and a host of remote services similar to those available to our on-site students.
+Distance learners have access to an orientation to online learning and a host of remote services similar to those available to our on-site students.

 Testing services: Distance learning students may take placement tests or proctored exams for classes using remote proctoring through the Testing Center.

-Tutoring services: DCC currently offers two online tutoring services (Net Tutor and ThinkingStorm) as well as remote appointments with our staff in math, science, and writing.
+Tutoring services: DCC offers the online tutoring service ThinkingStorm as well as remote appointments with our staff in math, science and writing.

 Library and information services: The Francis U. and Mary F. Ritz Library provides online support to students through live chat, assistance by appointment (online or by telephone), and also through a series of live programing and pre-recorded video for classroom or individual use.

-Academic advising: DCC is offering online appointments for academic advising.
+Academic advising: DCC offers online appointments for academic advising.

 Online Student Identity Verification Policy

-The Code of Conduct in the Dutchess Community College Student Rights and Responsibilities Handbook specifically prohibits all forms of cheating, plagiarism and academic dishonesty.
-Please see complete information on the Identity Verification Policy here.
+The Student Code of Conduct specifically prohibits all forms of cheating, plagiarism and academic dishonesty.
+Please see our Identity Verification Policy here.